eaba/microservices-demo/README.md

 ## Installation

-We offer two installation methods:

-1. **Running locally with “Docker for Desktop”** (~20 minutes) You will build and deploy microservices images to a single-node Kubernetes cluster running on your development machine.
+You can deploy the microservices-demo application stack and YugabyteDB to any Kubernetes environment.
+For reference, install steps will be provided for GKE.

-2. **Running on Google Kubernetes Engine (GKE)”** (~30 minutes) You will build, upload and deploy the container images to a Kubernetes cluster on Google Cloud.
+1. **Running on Google Kubernetes Engine (GKE)”** (~30 minutes) You will build, upload and deploy the container images to a Kubernetes cluster on Google Cloud.

-### Option 1: Running locally with “Docker for Desktop”

-> 💡 Recommended if you're planning to develop the application or giving it a
-> try on your local cluster.

 1. Install tools to run a Kubernetes cluster locally: